alekseialeshin/MVP-simple-model-exp-000/README.md

-Experiment one (done for YIM/MPV)/
+Experiment one for YIM/MPV)/
-Establish the enviroment /
+Establishing the enviroment/
-Teaching a simple MFCC / LFCC model /
+Teaching a simple MFCC / LFCC model/
-Exctraxting Mel Spectogram /
+Exctraxting Mel Spectogram/